Need Help?

 • Provide any information related to sanctions (if applicable), including what he/she may have learned from the incident or any factors to be considered at sanctioning

-For some complex cases, a campus investigation may be done prior to the case proceeding to an administrative hearing.
-If the respondent chooses not to meet with the hearing officer by the given deadline, the hearing officer may proceed with the determination of responsibility and any sanctions.
-Depending on the nature of the case, the hearing officer may instead place a hold on the student’s account, preventing registration until the student has met with the hearing officer.
+For some complex cases, a more extensive preliminary investigation may be done prior to the case proceeding to an administrative meeting.
+If the respondent chooses not to meet with the student conduct officer by the given deadline, the student conduct officer may proceed with the determination of responsibility and any sanctions.
+Depending on the nature of the case, the student conduct officer may instead place a hold on the student’s account, preventing registration until the student has met for the administrative meeting.

 The student conduct officer will provide written notice of the final resolution of charged violation(s) within 10 working days of the decision issued by the hearing officer.
-In cases where the behaviors in question may also constitute a crime of violence (as described in the Clery Act), as well as in cases involving any allegation of sexual misconduct, discrimination, and unlawful harassment and discrimination, the complainant (or victim) will also receive notice of the outcomes.
+In cases where the behaviors in question may also constitute a crime of violence (as described in the Clery Act), the complainant (or victim) will also receive notice of the outcomes.
 The written notice is customarily provided electronically and includes

 1. Each charged violation(s) and the determination of whether or not the accused student is responsible for committing the violation;